GoGoCarl/gogogibbon/README.md

 <code>:error</code> will thrown an Exception, and <code>:silent</code>
 will do nothing.
 The default is warn.

+Gibbon, by default, throws errors for any problems that occur when communicating to the MailChimp API.
+If you want these errors thrown, you can use the following:

+GoGoGibbon::Config.errors = :throw

+Otherwise, errors will not be thrown, just a status indicator will be returned noting there was an error.

 ## Usage

 See <code>lib/gogogibbon.rb</code> for a list of all available methods.